prescottprue/redux-firestore/README.md

 ##### Where

 **Single**
-To create a single where call, pass a single argument array to where
+To create a single `where` call, pass a single argument array to the `where` parameter:

 ```js
 {